 About Wiley CMA Review

-After the acquisition of Efficient Learning Systems Inc and their premier CPA product toward the end of 2012, Wiley has been steadily tweaking their CMA review courses over the past decade.
+After acquiring Efficient Learning Systems Inc. and their premier CPA product toward the end of 2012, Wiley has been steadily tweaking their CMA review courses over the past decade.
 With frequent optimization changes to more aptly address the needs of their students, they’ve become an extremely popular resource for students who need a well-made CMA test bank and/or some informative CMA video lectures.

 About Gleim CMA Review

-This company started in 1974 when professor Irvin Gleim wrote and published the first Gleim CPA Review textbook.
-In the years following, Professor Gleim continued to publish follow-up books and additional self-study tools, which led into the CMA course prep powerhouse that it is today.
-Now, Gleim is considered one of the best CMA review courses for students who want to practice with the largest possible volume of multiple choice questions.
+This company started in 1974 when Professor Irvin Gleim wrote and published the first Gleim CPA Review textbook.
+In the years following, Professor Gleim continued to publish follow-up books and additional self-study tools, which led to the CMA course prep powerhouse that it is today.
+Now, Gleim is considered one of the best CMA review courses for students who want to practice with the largest possible volume of multiple-choice questions.

 Wiley vs. Gleim CMA: Course Design